Senidah

-Senida Hajdarpašić (/sh/; born 9 April 1985), known by her stage name Senidah (pronounced /sɛˈniːdə/), is a Slovenian singer-songwriter.
-Often dubbed the "Balkan Trap Diva" by the media, she was born in Ljubljana and rose to prominence as the lead singer of the band Muff.
-She gained popularity across the former Yugoslavia upon the release of her solo single "Slađana" in 2018.
+Senida Hajdarpašić (/sh/; born 9 April 1985), known professionally as Senidah (pronounced /sɛˈniːdə/), is a Slovenian singer-songwriter.
+Dubbed the "Balkan Trap Diva" by the media, Senidah first rose to prominence in the early 2010s as the lead singer of the pop-rock band Muff.
+She gained further mainstream popularity across the former Yugoslavia with her transition to Serbian-language music and the release of her solo single "Slađana" in 2018.